| Acceleration Studies Foundation

 in outreach, education, research, and selective advocacy with respect

-to issues of accelerating change.
-We seek:
+to issues and processes of accelerating change.
+We help communities,

-1. To promote a multidisciplinary
+1. To promote a critical understanding

-and critical understanding of accelerating processes of planetary
+of accelerating processes of planetary change, in service to societal,

-social, professional and personal development.
+professional and personal evolutionary development.

-2. To improve the methods individuals and organizations
+3. To improve the methods individuals

 3. To broadly help individuals, organizations,

-business, and society to discover and create a future of "exponential
+and society to discover and create a future of "exponential

 promise".